-There are several types of cremation, including scattering cremated remains or keeping them in an urn.
-Scattering can occur in a cemetery scattering garden, or at sea or certain places with special meaning (please note that the scattering of ashes is prohibited in some areas).
-An urn can also be placed in a spot with special meaning like over a mantle in a home, or in an urn garden, community mausoleum niche, urn mausoleum (called a columbarium), or even buried in a gravesite space.
+There are several memorization options for cremation, including scattering cremated remains or keeping them in an urn.
+Scattering can occur in a cemetery scattering garden, or at sea, or certain places with special meaning (please note that the scattering of ashes is prohibited in some areas).
+An urn can also be placed in a spot with special meaning, such as over a mantle in a home, or in an urn garden, community mausoleum niche, urn mausoleum (called a columbarium), or even buried in a gravesite space.

-Compared to other burial options, cremation service costs tend to be less expensive, particularly when pre-planning a cremation.
+Compared to other burial options, cremation service costs tend to be less expensive, particularly when planning and pre-paying a cremation.
 Viewings and full funeral services can also be held.

-If you think pre-planning cremation service is the right memorialization option for you, request your free, no-obligation kit now to get more information about the various types of cremation, lock in today’s prices for cremation services, and have the peace of mind of knowing it’s all taken care of.
+If you think planning cremation service is the right memorialization option for you, download a free, no-obligation burial planning guide now to get more information about the various types of cremation, lock in today’s prices for cremation services, and have the peace of mind of knowing it’s all taken care of.

 Search by State or Zip Code